rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 verification), but much is more generally applicable.
 I started these lists as POPL PC Chair in 2014, with another version on [twitter](https://twitter.com/peter_sewell_/status/1442750114196492288).
+Many thanks to all those who have commented on previous versions.

 As reviewers, what do we have to decide?
 Fundamentally, whether publishing the paper will advance the subject in some substantial way.